Charul223/employee-attrition-prediction/README.md

 -Fit each model on the training dataset

 5. **Model Evaluation**
--Evaluated each model on the test set using:
+Evaluated each model on the test set using:
 -Accuracy
 -Classification Report
 -Confusion Matrix